 The trees in our community are constantly working to provide a wide variety of benefits every day.
 Through the new Trees in Action Photo Contest, Urban Forestry wants to see residents' perspectives of our local trees doing what they do best.

 Urban Forestry encourages creativity in entries!
-Trees are providing all types of benefits all the time, but entries should show that benefit being experienced by someone/something.
+Trees are providing all types of benefits all the time, but entries should illustrate the impact of that benefit.
 In example, rather than showing a tree by itself in a field for the benefit of “shade”, show the shade benefit being experienced by someone/something.
 How does shade impact your life?
 Energy savings, or a cool place to sit and reflect?
 Pay attention to the details and be creative!
 We look forward to seeing the ideas that participants come up with.

 Who may enter?

 The contest winner must reside within Edmond City Limits.
 If you are not sure whether you live in Edmond (the boundaries can be deceiving), check out this helpful tool.
 Entries must be original photos from within the Edmond area, taken by the person submitting them.

 Entries may be submitted through an online form.
 The form is currently unavailable, because submissions for this year's contest have closed.

 Submissions for the 2018 contest are now posted in a Facebook album for voting by the public.
 The participant whose photo has the most likes by October 8th will win a tree!